microlearning Techniques and Examples

-Microlearning is so much more than bite-sized courses.
-It doesn’t matter how many 3-minute videos or 90-second reference tools you have if there’s no instructional design behind them.
+Microlearning techniques consist of so much more than bite-sized courses.
+It doesn't matter how many 3-minute videos or 90-second reference tools you have if there's no instructional design behind them.
 To change behavior in less time than traditional training, every part of your course has to have a purpose.

 AllenComm’s experienced designers help you understand if microlearning is right for your training, and if it is, when and where it should fit into your curriculum.
 Find out where microlearning could work for you with help from the AllenComm team.

 Microlearning Example: Domino's Builds their Brand

 Domino’s came to AllenComm with a challenge.
 The company has a large, diverse, widespread workforce and corporate training programs for franchisees are voluntary.
 Domino’s needed a short, engaging, on-brand training to get buy-in from franchisees, and also effectively educate employees.

 AllenComm worked with Domino’s to create the Pizza Maker course.
 This course was focused on improving employee performance through an inspirational introductory motion graphic, three modules, and several on-the-job resources.
 The three microlearning modules focused on an aspect of quickly, accurately making pizzas through a fun, simulation game.

 The Pizza Maker course was so successful in terms of improving employee performance and increasing voluntary participation that Domino’s is now creating microlearning modules for other portions of their menu.